robotframework/SeleniumLibrary/docs/extending/extending_seleniumlibrary.rst

 Contributing to SeleniumLibrary project
 ---------------------------------------
-Before making your own plugin or library on top of the SeleniumLibrary, private or public, please consider would the plugin or extension be generally useful in the SeleniumLibrary.
+Before making your own plugin or library on top of the SeleniumLibrary, private or public, please consider if the plugin or extension be generally useful in the SeleniumLibrary.
 If the plugin or extension would be useful for others, then please create an issue and perhaps a pull request.
-More details how SeleniumLibrary project handles the enhancement requests can be read from the CONTRIBUTING.rst `Enhancement requests`_ chapter.
+More details on how the SeleniumLibrary project handles the enhancement requests can be found in the CONTRIBUTING.rst `Enhancement requests`_ chapter.

 Public API
 ==========
 The plugin API and extending SeleniumLibrary have same access to the SeleniumLibrary public API.
 All the methods, which are exposed as keywords, are available in the SeleniumLibrary public API.
-Generally keywords are converted to lover case and spaces are converted to underscores.
-Example `Open Browser`_ keyword is available as ``open_browser`` method.
+Generally keywords are converted to lower case and spaces are converted to underscores.
+For example, the `Open Browser`_ keyword is available as ``open_browser`` method.
 The method name can be overwritten with the ``@keyword`` decorator, but the SeleniumLibrary 4.0.0 release does not contain keywords where the keyword name would differ from the method name (other than the keyword case.)
 Please note that keywords created by the plugins may not follow these rules and it is good to verify the method name from the plugin API source.